-1. Gather any materials that verify your suspicion of academic misconduct.
+- Gather documentation (papers, witness statements, etc.) supporting your suspicion of academic misconduct.

-5. Make a determination of responsibility and notify the student in writing of your determination.
-Report the academic misconduct violation and outcome to the Office of the Dean of Students by completing the online Academic Misconduct Reporting Form.
+- Notify the student in writing of your determination and report the violation and outcome to the Office of the Dean of Students by completing the online Academic Misconduct Reporting Form.

 What happens now?

 - If the Academic Misconduct Report shows that the present violation is the student’s second or greater incident of academic misconduct, or if you believe a sanction stronger than those listed in items A-F of section 435.00 is indicated, the student is referred to the Dean of Students.

 - The Office of the Dean of Students determines charges in consultation with the instructor’s department.
 The student may either accept responsibility for the academic misconduct and agree to the proposed sanctions by signing an administrative agreement, or appeal the sanctions, resulting in a University Student Conduct Board hearing.

 - If the student appeals the sanctions, the board or hearing officer hears the case and recommends sanctions.
 The Dean of Students then assigns sanctions after receiving the recommendation.